vajrag/vajrag.github.io/_posts/2025-04-14-Batch Norm vs Layer Norm.md

 tags: [Deep Learning, Notes]
 ---

 Deep neural networks are difficult to train.
-As they grow deeper, they become increasingly prone to issues like `exploding gradients`, `internal covariant shift`, and `vanishing gradients`.
+As they grow deeper, they become increasingly prone to issues like `exploding gradients`, `internal covariate shift`, and `vanishing gradients`.
 One powerful family of techniques that helps tame this complexity is **Activation Normalization**.

 In this post, we will break down:
 - What is normalization of activation functions?